- Department Overview

 An introduction to the wine producing regions of the world including history, viticultural practices, and winemaking styles.
 Includes sensory evaluation of representative wines.
 Must be at least 21 years old to enroll.

 Sensory analysis specific to wine production.
 The lecture will focus on the effect of appearance on taste perception as well as olfactory and taste transduction mechanisms.
 The lab portion will focus on specific wine varietals, use of oak in winemaking, secondary fermentation characteristics and individual wine component threshold identification.
 The overall purpose of the course is to help students to train their palates to make informed decision making during wine production.
 Prerequisite: EV 107.
-Must be at least 21 years old.
+Recommended: EV 203.

 A multi-dimensional course on winery management and operations.
-Course includes (but not limited to) annual planning and budgets, labor relations and supervision including workplace health and safety issues.
-Also covered is state and federal compliance as mandated by WSLCB and the TTB, permit acquisition, record keeping, supply and product control, and best management practices for energy use.
+Course includes (but not limited to) annual planning and budgets, labor relations and supervision including workplace health and safety issues, supply and product control, and best management practices for energy use.
 Disposal of liquid and solid winery waste and storage and distribution systems will also be covered.
-Prerequisite: MATH 074C or higher, and EV 107, Intro to Viticulture and Enology.
+Prerequisite: EV 107 Intro to Viticulture and Enology and successful completion of MATH 074C or higher.

 EV-194: Weather for Viticulturists, Credits = 2